Cancer growth blockers are also called cancer growth inhibitors. They are a type of targeted cancer drug.

 Each growth factor works by attaching to the corresponding receptor on the cell surface.
 For example, EGF binds to epidermal growth factor receptor (EGFR).

-A cancer growth blocker blocks the growth factors that trigger the cancer cells to divide and grow.
+A cancer growth blocker is a targeted drug that blocks the growth factors that trigger cancer cells to divide and grow.
 Scientists are looking at different ways of doing this such as:

 - lowering levels of the growth factor in the body